 Dogs with allergies are more likely to develop a habit of chewing or biting their nails. it could be why your dog chews his nails.
 In severe cases, skin allergies cause swelling, itching, and redness.
 There are different types of allergies that your canine may experience.
 It includes grass allergies, food allergies, and seasonal allergens.

 Dogs who are allergic to grass experience itchiness after coming in contact with it.
 Similarly, food allergies also cause skin itchiness and redness after coming in contact with certain foods.

 Further, outdoor or seasonal allergies are due to the allergens in the surroundings.
 Your dog may feel itchiness due to the presence of allergens in its surroundings.
 Subsequently, they start chewing on their paws to alleviate itchiness and discomfort.

-Some skin conditions around your dog’s nails and paws may cause the dog to chew on his paws.
+Some skin conditions around your dog’s paws may cause the dog your to chew on his nails.
 A common skin condition called mange causes hair loss on the legs and paws of a dog.
 In some cases, chewing at their nails develop secondary infections.

 Additionally, some of the skin conditions may produce a particular smell in your dog, making it easy for you to identify it.
 Seek your vet’s assistance in case you doubt that your dog is having skin problems.

 Bottom line on why your dog chews his nails

 All in all, if your dog chews his nails it may indicate that he is experiencing some kind of discomfort or an underlying medical condition.
 There are several reasons why your dog chews his nails.
 We have highlighted some of the common reasons that lead to this particular behavior.

 You must keep a check on the symptoms to understand the reason for your dog’s actions.
 If you feel that you are unable to address the situation, then you must seek your vet’s assistance.